ACoAs – Set GOALS to MEET NEEDS (Part 3)

 d.
 F of Visibility.
 To the WIC, C. to anything means everyone can see us, in all our imperfections & ‘badness’.

-If we combine Fears OF: Abandonment + Compromise + Losing Control + Making mistakes + Responsibility, we end up with is a deep terror of being fully visible.
-It would mean exposing ourselves to the whole world as undeserving frauds, “Who do you think you are?” echoing in our head.
-The assumption is that everyone else is also like our family, who will punish us for daring to have an identity of our own
+It would mean exposing ourself to the whole world as undeserving frauds, as “Who do you think you are?” echoes in our head.
+The assumption is that everyone else is also like our family, who will punish us for daring to have an identity different from theirs.

-e.
-F of Receiving To the WIC, C. to others means making oneself vulnerable.
-AND it exposes us to good things we never had before, which will open the floodgates of need & longing – & drown us!
+exposes us to good things we never had before, which opens the floodgates of need & longing, which will drown us!

 “Do everything yourself / I’m not important or valuable / I have no rights / No one actually sees me….”.

-2 broad categories @ Receiving:
+2 broad categories given to

-what we need is not only forbidden by the PP, but the WIC also believes that: 👎🏽 If we have to ask, then getting it doesn’t count!
+🔸 Receiving something because we actually asked.
+Being direct about what we need is not only forbidden by the PigP, but the WIC also believes that: 👎🏽 If we have to ask, then getting it doesn’t count!

-g.
-F of Peacefulness.
-To the WIC, C. to anything good means being bored to tears.
-ACoAs are adrenaline junkies, ‘addicted to negative excitement’ (#8), always creating or inviting situations that make life more complicated & stressful.
-That includes those of us who are isolated & withdrawn: their form of excitement is mainly internal – the mental ‘spinning’ of obsessive self-hate & worry.
+This can include those of us who are isolated & withdrawn, whose form of excitement is mainly internal – the mental ‘spinning’ of obsessive self-hate & worry.
 Both types create unnecessary drama, re-enacting how our parents functioned + the chaos they created.
 Screen Shot 2015-08-22 at 8.55.38 PM

-• To be calm, quiet, peaceful makes no sense to ACoAs & make us anxious! 🧐 Without constant ‘agida‘ we feel empty, which we call boredom.
-Actually it’s healthy, but we have to get used to it, by filling it with love for ourselves.
-Even if the compulsion to be a ’drama queen /king’ is unconscious, it’s up to us to replace it with a saner way of life
+• To be calm, quiet, peaceful makes no sense to ACoAs & make us anxious! 🧐 Without constant ‘agida‘ we feel empty, which we call boredom, but is actually the result of being emotionally numb.

 NEXT: Recovering from FoC #1